telerik/kendo-ui-core/docs/controls/editors/rangeslider/overview.md

 ### Initialize the RangeSlider

-Initialize the RangeSlider using a jQuery selector as demonstrated in the example below.
+To initialize the RangeSlider, use a jQuery selector.

 ###### Example